irtheman/irtheman.github.io/pages/aerovironment.md

 **Pros:**
 * A wide variety of projects to work on
-* Creativity was always wanted and time was given for coming up with ideas
+* Creativity was always wanted and time was given for coming up with new ideas
 * A very friendly group of co-workers
 * Awesome technology to learn and utilize
-* Frequent travel to various military bases for demonstrations
+* Frequent travel to various military bases for demonstrations and testing of equipment
 * No demand for charisma talk

 **Cons:**
-* Some shortly employed co-workers were overly competitive (rock-stars) who would break projects
+* Some shortly employed co-workers, often called rock-stars, were often overly competitive and would break projects.
+They were difficult to work with for many but Matthew would comply with them and, during team meetings, would indirectly bring up software issues observed to help bring awareness.
-* A manager was a control freak who couldn't handle being proven wrong
+* A manager was a control freak who couldn't handle being proven wrong; like saying a udp packet couldn't be processed quickly in C#.
+Matthew handled this manager by politely doing his best to comply and, in a few instances, speaking with the client and having them tell the manager what they thought should be done.
-* The company "died" very quickly with up to 6 waves of layoffs when they sold out
+* The company sold out and laid off almost all of their engineers while favoring hiring more managers.
+Hundreds were laid off through 6 waves and Matthew was caught in the 4th wave.